bshalem/fon/README.md

 # What is FON?

-The working set is formatted as a collection 3,559 json objects represented as follows:
+The working set is formatted as a collection of 3,559 json objects represented as follows:
 ```json
 {
         "mention": "Robbie Coltrane",